silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/10_Email/index.md

 SilverStripe provides an API over the top of the [SwiftMailer](http://swiftmailer.org/) PHP library which comes with an extensive list of "transports" for sending mail via different services.

-Out of the box, SilverStripe will use the built-in PHP `mail()` command via the `Swift_MailTransport` class.
+Out of the box, SilverStripe will use the built-in PHP `mail()` command via the `Swift_SendmailTransport` class.
 If you'd like to use a more robust transport to send mail you can swap out the transport used by the `Mailer` via config:

 ```yml